AbdurrahmanSardar/Robot-LED-eyes/README.md

 # Robot-LED-eyes
-In this task I have to design a power circuit for LEDs lighting using voltage regulator and to minimize power consumption by controlling blinking frequency of LEDs.
+In this task I have designed a power circuit for LEDs lighting using voltage regulator and using PWM to minimized power consumption by controlling blinking frequency of LEDs with help of transistors. also, to choose whether to connect LED on series or parallel and to explain why.
 I have used Tinker CAD to simulate this circuit and you can find it here:
 [Tinker CAD link](https://www.tinkercad.com/things/jeBOQKH9Ago-robotic-led-eyes/editel?sharecode=pvDtS9qNMBmcXQoB4dLemtc3LmaJ93Hn0Ijw9mj76ZQ)

 **COMPONENTS USED**

 I have used **9V power supply** in this circuit, **LM7805 voltage regulator** to change the 9V to 5V, **two capacitors** to minimize voltage variation in 9V side and 5V side, **resistor** and **potentiometer** to control the output voltage in limited  region, **Arduino** to control base signal of switch, **NPN transistor (BJT)** to work as a switch to perform blinking effect of LEDs and finally **2 LED light**s.
-Note: It turned out that controlling output voltage using potentiometer is not needed here, but I still didn't remove it from the circuit.
+Note: It turned out that controlling output voltage using potentiometer is not needed here, but I still didn't remove it from the circuit and it can be used for a changable color LED.
 LEDs are connected at the output of the voltage regulator series with BJT and I will explain if to connect LEDs series or parallel soon.
 All the values of components are in the link below as well as connection of the voltage regulator:

 [Adjustable voltage using 7805](http://www.learnerswings.com/2014/07/adjustable-output-voltage-regulator.html)